decker-edu/decker/resource/tutorial/2-command-line-deck.md

-# Decker Command Line
+---

-# Overview over the decker command line
+title: Decker on the command line
+---

+# Introduction

-If you can read this, you probably already know how to use decker on the command line but here is an additional overview over all possible command line arguments supported by decker.
+If you can read this, you probably already know how to use decker on the command line but here is an additional overview over the possible command line arguments supported by decker.

-# decker example & decker tutorial
+# `decker help`

+Prints a help document to stdout in Markdown format.

+# `decker example` and `decker tutorial`

 - `decker example` copies an example project to the current directory
 - `decker tutorial` copies extended examples and tutorial decks to the current directory